Board of Directors

 Andy is a trustee of several philanthropic organizations, including International House (Chair, programs committee and member, audit committee); the Van Alen Institute (Vice-Chair, executive committee); and the New York League of Conservation Voters Education Fund.
 He chairs the board and is President of the Stiftung ProEvolution, based in Switzerland, which expands access to clean energy in developing countries and helps innovative projects in climate and education scale up through networks and marketing.

-Tonya Gayle is Chief Development Officer at Green City Force where she oversees fundraising and external communications.
+Tonya Gayle is the executive director of Green City Force where she oversees fundraising and external communications.
 Green City Force’s AmeriCorps program prepares young adults aged 18-24 who reside in New York City Housing Authority (NYCHA) developments and have a high school diploma or equivalency for careers through green service.
 She is a board member of The Corps Network which focuses on national service, and Environmental Advocates NY which focuses on environmental justice.
 She is also a member of the New York Women’s Foundation Circle of Sisters for Social Change.
 Tonya has spent her career in the human services sector working in nonprofit organizations largely focused on economic justice for young people of color.
 Prior to joining GCF, she worked at the New York City Housing Authority where she was project manager for a nine-month analysis and assessment of the NYCHA resident services portfolio.
 She also managed grants and partnerships with funders and stakeholders to support the preservation of public housing through the Office of Public Private Partnerships.
-Tonya is a graduate of Wesleyan University, native Brooklynite, and passionate about providing young people with viable paths to create and lead a just and equitable world.
+Tonya is a graduate of Wesleyan University, native Brooklynite, and passionate about providing young people with viable paths to create and lead a just and equitable world

 Eric A. Goldstein is a senior attorney and NYC Environment Director at the Natural Resources Defense Council.
 More than three decades ago, he helped create NRDC’s Urban Program.
 He gained nationwide attention in the early 1980s for spearheading the public campaign to get lead out of gasoline.
 Since then, Eric has been one of the New York region’s leading environmental advocates on such issues as solid waste, drinking water, clean air and environmental justice.
 He helped draft, support and enforce New York City’s landmark 1989 mandatory recycling law and has led NRDC New York efforts to transform the way trash is handled — from primary reliance on landfilling and incineration to making recycling, composting, waste prevention and equity the cornerstones of waste policy.
 In addition, Eric has been a force in administrative, legislative and litigation efforts on behalf of millions of water consumers, seeking to safeguard the downstate drinking water supply via comprehensive pollution prevention and watershed protection strategies.
 He is co-author of the award-winning New York Environment Book, blogs frequently on New York environmental issues and co-directs the Environmental Law Clinic at New York University School of Law.